Murple - Atari 2600 Game

 Score Penalties

-When you complete a level, you will receive a level bonus (1000, or 2000 on hard difficulty).
+When you complete a level, you will receive a level bonus (750 to 2500 depending on difficulty).
 But you will also lose points for any extra murple in the vat (up to ~-200 if the vat is really full), and for any "overstock" manufactured crayons.
 Meaning, any finished crayon colors that pass the goal line will result in a score penalty.
 The penalty is -250 points per column of overstock.

 • TIP: it is better to overstock crayons of different colors than by a bunch of the same color.
 The penalty is per column, so for example, you receive a bigger penalty for having 3 extra green crayons past the goal line than having 5 extra crayons, each of a different color.
 So when you are trying to finish the last round of crayons to beat a level, and you have an uneven amount of inventory, try and "spread out" which colors are over the line versus a single line growing too long.